 To use this tool with fidelity, LEAs must: (1) clarify definitions based on LEA context for deeper application, (2) describe and provide evidence of the response to each question or issue prompt instead of just stating the reason for identifying the issue, and (3) obtain a facilitator with specific expertise and understanding in each area.

-The National Center for Culturally Responsive Educational Systems (NCCRESt) created two rubric tools that can be used by LEAs for programmatic self-assessment:
+The National Center for Culturally Responsive Educational Systems (NCCRESt) created a rubric tool that can be used by LEAs for programmatic self-assessment:

 These tools assist LEA teams to examine policies, procedures, and practices in general and special education to prevent disproportionality, and include illustrated collaborative practices, appropriate supports, accommodations, curriculum modifications, effective teaching strategies, classroom-based techniques, and intervention to ensure appropriate identification.